brakmic/HDA_with_Cpp/README.md

 ![project_structure](images/project_structure.png)

-* `controllers` contains classes that Drogon uses to map client calls to functions in the backend.
+- `controllers` contains classes that Drogon uses to map client calls to functions in the backend.
-* `database` contains a small wrapper class for accessing the SQLite3 instance.
+- `database` contains a small wrapper class for accessing the SQLite3 instance.
-* `dtos` contains `Data Transfer Objects` that are used for data tansfers between frontend and backend.
+- `dtos` contains `Data Transfer Objects` that are used for data tansfers between frontend and backend.
-* `templates` contains [CSPs](https://github.com/drogonframework/drogon-docs/blob/master/ENG-06-View.md) (C++ Server Pages), which are templates that `drogon_ctl` uses to generate C++ sources.
+- `templates` contains [CSPs](https://github.com/drogonframework/drogon-docs/blob/master/ENG-06-View.md) (C++ Server Pages), which are templates that `drogon_ctl` uses to generate C++ sources.
 These sources will be used to create HTML outputs.
-* `views` contains Drogon-generated C++ classes.
+- `views` contains Drogon-generated C++ classes.
 These files **should not be edited manually**.
 They will be replaced on every build.
 To change their behavior or contents, use CSPs from `templates` folder instead.

 ## Tests

 Tests are done with the [Criterion](https://github.com/Snaipe/Criterion) library.

 ### macOS / Linux

 Criterion can be installed via `brew install criterion`.
-Otherwise, you can manually build it as described [here](https://criterion.readthedocs.io/en/latest/setup.html#installation).
+Otherwise, you can manually build it as described [on this page](https://criterion.readthedocs.io/en/latest/setup.html#installation).

 ### Windows